ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/write-a-grpc-service-with-ballerina.md

 In this code:

 - The client declaration creates a connection to the remote server which is listening on port 9090.
 The generated client has remote methods that can use to talk to a remote server.
-- The `main` function contains the statements that call the `sayHello` remote function and prints the response to the console.
+- The `main` function contains the statements that call the `sayHello` remote method and prints the response to the console.

 ## Run the gRPC client